McNerdius/TailBlazor/Source/wwwroot/content/build.md

 </Target>
 ```

 The `npm --version` command is there to verify Node.js/npm is installed: if it's not, the command will fail and you'll get a build error prompting to install node.js.
 Otherwise `npm install` runs.
-(When used without parameters, `npm install` is akin to a `dotnet restore`, installing dependencies listed in `package.json`.)
+(When used without parameters, `npm install` is akin to a `dotnet restore`, installing/updating dependencies listed in `package.json`.)

 The `Inputs` & `Outputs` are for MSBuild [incremental build](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-build-incrementally?view=vs-2022){target="_blank"} magic, preventing this from running **every. single. build.**  It's an interesting, flexible abstraction: If `Inputs` (`package.json`) is newer than `Outputs` (`.package-lock.json`), or `Outputs` doesn't yet exist, the Target is run, otherwise it will be skipped.
 Using the `npm` CLI to install/update/remove dependencies or otherwise edit `package.json` will keep the `.package-lock.json` file up to date (`Outputs` newer than `Inputs`), but editing `package.json` manually will leave `Inputs` newer than `Outputs`, making the `NpmInstallCheck` Target "eligible" to run.